Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: Introduction

-As illustrated in Fig.~\ref{fig:system}, a crucial security obstacle in the adoption of these schemes is an adversary (\adv) that feeds back-end aggregators with forged data, sabotaging the entire collection process even when the other participants (other edge devices and the back-end) are honest.
-These attacks, known as \emph{poisoning attacks}, have been widely recognized and are currently considered a major problem for both FL~\cite{tolpegin2020data} and LDP~\cite{cao2021data}.
-Existing mitigations are either data-driven (e.g., in the case of data poisoning detection~\cite{wu2022poisoning,fang2020local,cao2019understanding}) or algorithmic, e.g., by making FL and LDP mechanisms more resilient against these attacks~\cite{sun2021fl, li2023fine, uprety2021mitigating, ma2022shieldfl}.
+Existing mitigation techniques are either data-driven (e.g., in the case of data poisoning detection~\cite{cao2021data,cao2019understanding, li2023fine,fang2020local}) or algorithmic, e.g., by making FL and LDP mechanisms more resilient against these attacks~\cite{blanchard2017machine,guerraoui2018hidden, feng2014robust, jagielski2018manipulating,sun2021fl}.
 In both cases, security is by design best-effort, since these approaches cannot detect/prevent data poisoning at its source, i.e., at the edge devices themselves (typically, resource-constrained IoT devices).